georgekenison/starter-academic/content/worrell/index.md

-The aim of WORReLL'23 is to bring together researchers from the community and showcase cutting-edge research on the above topics.
+The aim of WORReLL'23 is to bring together researchers from the community and showcase cutting-edge research.
 The one-day workshop will also celebrate the research contributions of Professor James Worrell (also known as Ben).
 For context, Ben is giving an [invited talk](https://icalp2023.cs.upb.de/invited-speakers/) at ICALP this year.